darshan09200/react-native-global-exception-handler/website/docs/usage/usage.md

 title: Usage
 ---

+## Understanding Error Types

+Before diving into usage, it's important to understand the two types of errors in a React Native app:

+### JavaScript Exceptions

+- Errors produced by your JavaScript/React code
+- Can show UI dialogs, alerts, and perform async operations
+- Can capture and handle gracefully before app crashes
+- Examples: undefined variables, network errors, logic errors

+### Native Exceptions

+- Errors produced by native modules (iOS/Android)
+- **Cannot** show JS alerts or update UI via JS code
+- Must use native UI for error screens
+- **Much more critical** - leave app in unstable state
+- Examples: null pointer exceptions, memory access violations

+> **Important**: Native exceptions are handled via native code.
+You cannot show React components or JS alerts when a native crash occurs.
+The handler runs just before the app terminates.

 ## JavaScript Exception Handling

 Set up a global handler for JavaScript exceptions in your app's entry point (`index.js` or `App.tsx`):